torum/MPDCtrl/README.md

 MPDCtrl is a client app for [MPD (Music player daemon)](http://www.musicpd.org/).

-- MPDCtrl for Windows desktop :
+- for Windows desktop :
 [Download from Micorsoft Store](https://www.microsoft.com/store/apps/9NV2BBJ82BRX)

-- MPDCtrl for mobile and more : coming soon.
+- for mobile and more : coming soon.

 ### MPDCtrl for desktop v3.x